 OPEN DAYS

 Thinking of joining LSTM?
 We hold two open days per year, usually in May and November.
 Our postgraduate Open Days give you the opportunity to talk to our experts about our taught and research programmes.
 Our academics, professional services staff and students are all on hand to answer your questions.

 You will be able to:

-- Discover more about our taught programmes and research opportunities from current students and academic staff - Find out more about fees and funding, including Postgraduate loans from the Student Loans Company - Find out more about the applications process, including visas and entry requirements - Discover scholarship opportunities and your eligibility for discounts - Tour the facilities and speak to staff members across the organisation - Visit our wide-ranging and interactive exhibition stands showcasing the breadth of research and work going on at LSTM

-At LSTM, you will be joining a select and highly specialised postgraduate community from around the world.
+• Discover more about our taught programmes and research opportunities from current students and academic staff • Find out more about fees and funding, including Postgraduate loans from the Student Loans Company • Find out more about the applications process, including visas and entry requirements • Discover scholarship opportunities and your eligibility for discounts • Tour the facilities and speak to staff members across the organisation • Visit our wide-ranging and interactive exhibition stands showcasing the breadth of research and work going on at LSTM At LSTM, you will be joining a select and highly specialised postgraduate community from around the world.
 Furthermore, your time at LSTM will be set in one of the most culturally diverse, creative and energetic cities in the country.

-You can register for Open Days on our website through all MSc pages, Diploma pages and our dedicated Open Day page Istmed.ac.uk/Istm-postgraduate-open-day

-VIRTUAL OPEN DAY

-Can't make it to the open day?
-Then discover life at LSTM and our range of courses on our virtual open day.
+You can register for Open Days on our website through all MSc pages, Diploma pages and our dedicated Open Day page Istmed.ac.uk/Istm-postgraduate-open-day Find out more about finance and funding Istmed.ac.uk/financeand-funding Join the Innovators Lead the Way Make an Impact VIRTUAL OPEN DAY Can't make it to the open day?
+Then courses on our virtual open day.

-Find out more about our virtual Open Davs and what they are about
+Find out more about our virtual Open Davs and what they are about lstmed.ac.uk/study/virtual-open-day

-Istmed.ac.uk/study/virtual-open-day

-品 Find out more about finance and funding Istmed.ac.uk/financeand-funding

 COURSES & PROGRAMMES

 HUMANITARIAN

 Master's

-MSc Humanitarian Studies 29

-MSc Humanitarian Health Programme Management 30

-MSc Humanitarian Practice (LEAP programme) 32

-Professional Diplomas

-Diploma in Humanitarian Assistance 48

-• Short Courses

-Complex Humanitarian Emergencies 73

-Management of Refugee and Displaced Populations 75

-Humanitarian Operations: Environmental Health and Logistics
+MSc Humanitarian Studies MSc Humanitarian Health Programme Management 28 MSc Humanitarian Practice (LEAP programme) 20 Professional Diplomas Diploma in Humanitarian Assistance • Short Courses Complex Humanitarian Emergencies Management of Refugee and Displaced Populations Media, Policy and Advocacy Humanitarian Operations: Environmental Health and Logistics 7.
+Health in Humanitarian Emergencies 71

 CLINICAL SCIENCES

-Media, Policy and Advocacy

-Health in Humanitarian Emergencies

 Master's

 MSc Tropical and Infectious Diseases

 MSc Tropical Paediatrics

+o Drafa at an al Dialance a

 Professional Diplomas

 Diploma in Tropical Medicine and Hygiene

 Diploma in Tropical Nursing

-Diploma in Travel Health (Online)

 Short Courses

-Travel Vaccinations: Principles and Practice (online)

-Malaria Prevention in Travel Health (online)

-Governance and Safety in Travel Health (online)

-Hazards in Travel Health (online)
+Essentials of TB Epidemiology, Clinical Management and Control

+HIV Epidemiology, Clinical Case Management and Strategies in

+Resource Poor Settings

 HIV in Resource Limited Settings

 Medical Bacteriology

-Essentials of TB Epidemiology, Clinical Management and Control

-HIV Epidemiology Clinical Case Management and Strategies in

-Resource Poor Settings
+Fundamentals of Tuberculosis

+Travel Vaccinations: Principles and Practice

+Malaria Prevention in Travel Health

-PUBLIC / GLOBAL HEALTH
+PUBLIC HEALTH

-• Master's
+Master's

-MSc Global Health Programmes through Blended Learning 34
+7 MSc Global Health Programmes through Blended Learning 32

-MSc International Public Health (all streams) 40
+8 MSc International Public Health 39

+9

+Professional Diplomas

+Diploma in Sexual and Reproductive Health in Developing Countries 45

+3 Certificate in International Health Consultancy 46

+Diploma in Travel Health 48

-• Short Courses
+9 Short Courses

-Statistical Methods of Epidemiological and Clinical Research 58
+1 Statistical Methods of Epidemiological and Clinical Research 54

-Key Concepts in Sexual and Reproductive Health 64
+3 Key Concepts in Sexual and Reproductive Health 60

+4 Reproductive Sexual and Adolescent Health 61

+5 Life Saving Skills and Essential Obstetric Care 63

-Quality Improvement in Global Child Health 68
+Quality Improvement in Global Child Health 64

-Child Nutrition 69
+Child Nutrition 65

-Maternal and Newborn Health 70
+Maternal and Newborn Health 66

-Quality Improvements in Maternal and Newborn Health 71
+Quality Improvements in Maternal and Newborn Health 67

-Global Climate Change and Health 74
+Global Climate Change and Health 70

-Development of a Disease Control Programme 76
+4 Development of a Disease Control Programme 72

-Health Promotion 80
+5 Health Promotion 76

-Organisation and Management 82
+Organisation and Management 78

-Human Resource Planning and Management 83
+Human Resource Planning and Management 79

-Using Systematic Reviews in Policy 84
+2 Systematic Reviews for Policy and Practice 80

-Global Health (online) 95

-Research Methods (online) 96

-Leadership in Health Systems Management (online) 98

-Epidemiology & Statistics (online) 99
+4 Governance and Safety in Travel Health 52

-Qualitative Research in Global Health (online) 10
+Hazards in Travel Health 53

-Working with Diverse Communities (online) 10

-Climate Change & Health (online) 10

 TROPICAL DISEASE BIOLOGY

+58